elliottlawson/converse-prism/docs/installation.md

 ## Next Steps

-Once installed, proceed to [Setup](setup.md) to configure your User model and API keys.
+Once installed, proceed to [Setup](setup.md) to configure your User model.